onflow/flow-go/network/topology/README.md

 ### [Topology Interface](../../network/topology.go)

-At its interface, as a distributed algorithm, the topology receives the (whitelist) of nodes in the system and generates and returns the fanout of the node.
+The Topology interface provides a way to retrieve a topology for a node.
+It receives the approved list of nodes in the system and generates and returns the fanout of the node.
 The current implementations of this topology interface are topic-based topology and randomized topology.

 ### [TopicBasedTopology](../../network/topology/topicBasedTopology.go)